MMZK1526/Haskell-RM/README.md

 ### Gödelisation

-Intriguingly, there is a **ONE TO ONE** correspondence between natural numbers and register machines.
+Intriguingly, there is a **ONE TO ONE** correspondence between natural numbers and register machines (Gödelisation).
 In other words, any natural number uniquely represents a Register Machine and *vice versa*.

-TODO
+The foundation of Gödelisation

 In [Convert.hs](Convert.hs), there are several utility functions that can convert between `Line`s, `RMCode`s, lists, pairs, and natural numbers.
 The documentation can be viewed [here](#Convert).